debops/debops/docs/ansible/roles/debops.rsyslog/defaults-detailed.rst

 Default variable details
 ========================

-some of ``debops.rsyslog`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.
+Some of ``debops.rsyslog`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.